Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 **Manipulate the**               High             Medium           Medium           Coarse              Yes **source**

-Template Haskell                 Medium           Medium           Low              Very Fine           Yes
+Template Haskell                 High             Medium           Low              Very Fine           Yes
 --------------------------------------------------------------------------------------------------------------

 Table: Overview of the pros and cons of the different proposals {#tbl:approaches_overview}

 [^er]: While technically feasible, it would be a massive undertaking